Lithill/Plant-Planner/README.md

 5) Click "Choose..." and, using Windows Explorer, navigate to a local path where you want to clone the repository.
 6) Click "Clone".

-### How to set up the gitpod environment after session times out:
+### How to set up the Gitpod environment after session times out:
    In the terminal, type:
       - set_pg
       - psql